maz-kar/TodoList/README.md

 ## TODO:
  Hot Fixes:
- - Add Animation to the Add Something button.
  - Add functionality to Edit button: it must go to a mode which has an extra delete button in left and sorting button in right.
+Keywords: move, swipe, delete etc.

 Final Fixes:
  - Add dark mode.
 Align in the end all the colors in both light and dark mode.